Githubfevcee/AIreadmeTest/README.md

 ## Installation and Version Instructions
+Make sure that the command line is in the directory of the main ML Agents folder.
+- example: `PS C:\Users\username\Documents\GitHub\ml-agents>`

 Creating and using a [virtual environment](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Using-Virtual-Environment.md) has proven to be useful.
 It prevents version conflicts and will potentially save a significant amount of time.
 - create a new environment: `python -m venv python-envs\sample-env`
 - activate the environment: `python-envs\sample-env\Scripts\activate`